2014 Herbstalk Teaching Team

 Classes: Botanicals Without Borders AND Formulation Strategies (Intensive)

 Dr. McAllister is a licensed Naturopathic Physician and Registered Herbalist who practices general family medicine with special interests in men’s health, fertility, environmental toxicity, and sports injuries.
-He graduated with honors from the Southwest College of Naturopathic Medicine in Tempe, Arizona and is now adjunct faculty there where he teaches Botanical medicine and Botanical Medicine Making.
-He currently maintains an active private practice at the Southwest Naturopathic Medical Center.
+He graduated with honors from the Southwest College of Naturopathic Medicine in Tempe, Arizona.
+He recently relocated to Los Angeles where he maintains an active private practice.
 Dr. McAllister is originally from Maine where he was instilled with an intense fascination with nature.
-You can contact Dr. McAllister through his email address: email@example.com.
+You can contact Dr. McAllister through his email address: firstname.lastname@example.org.

 Class: Cannabis Medicine